Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Charge Information

 \subsubsection{Generalized Poisson Fitting}

-To eliminate the influence of multi-PEs EDN on the IOCT calibration, the charge spectrum can be fitted using a generalized Poisson distribution.
-As demonstrated in Vinogradov’s paper \cite{Ref31}, when $\mu$ primary pulses cause IOCT, the number of the first branch IOCT pulses generated by each primary pulse follows a Poisson distribution with a parameter $\lambda$.
-Each pulse in the first branch of IOCT can further generate the second branch of IOCT also following the same Poisson distribution; this pattern continues for subsequent branches.
-The total distribution of the number of pulses from the $\mu$ primary pulses and IOCT follows a the generalized Poisson distribution.
+To eliminate the influence of multiple PEs equivalent dark noise on the IOCT calibration, the charge spectrum can be fitted using a generalized Poisson distribution.
+The total distribution of the number of pulses from the $\mu$ Poisson primary pulses and IOCT follows the generalized Poisson distribution.
 Since IOCT pulses have no delay relative to the primary pulses, the distribution of the number of pulses corresponds to the number of PEs.
-The function of the generalized Poisson distribution function is shown in Equation \ref{eq4.4}, where k is the number of PE, $\mu$ is the number of primary pulse, and $\lambda$ is the branching Poisson distribution parameter of the IOCT.

-For the EDN signal, $\mu = DCR^{*} \cdot t_{W} \cdot S $, where $DCR^{*}$ is equivalent DCR, $t_{W}$ is the average width of a single PE waveform, and S is the sensitive area of the SiPM in one channel.
-By replacing N in Equation \ref{eq4.0} with GP in Equation \ref{eq4.4} and fitting this function to the charge spectrum, the fitted value of $\lambda$ corresponds to the calibration result of IOCT.
+For the equivalent dark noise signal, $\mu = \text{DCR}^{*} \cdot t_{W} \cdot S $, where $\text{DCR}^{*}$ is equivalent DCR, $t_{W}$ is the average width of a single PE waveform, and S is the sensitive area of the SiPM in one channel.
+By replacing N in Equation \ref{eq4.0} with GP in Equation \ref{eq4.4} and fitting this function to the charge spectrum (as shown in Figure \ref{pic4.5.1}), the fitted value of $\lambda_{\rm IOCT}$ corresponds to the calibration results of IOCT.

-The IOCT calibration result is shown in Figure \ref{pic4.5}, the bias is 1.40\% and the standard deviation is 3.02\%.
-According to the error propagation formula (Equation \ref{eq4.2.1} to Equation \ref{eq4.5}), the bias caused by AP is 1.65\%.
-The result indicates that the bias induced by multi-PEs EDN has been eliminated.